kwilli96/Roll20-Wild-Shape/README.md

 ## Commands
 ### !Set-As-Wild-Shape
   This will set the selected token as a character that the player can be wild shape into.
-This command must be run by the user that is using the wild shape.
+This command must be run by the player that is using the wild shape.

 ### !Unset-As-Wild-Shape
   This will set the selected token as a character that the player can no longer wild shape into.
 This will set a character to no longer be a wild shape target.
+This command must be run by the player that is using the wild shape.

 ### !Set-As-Default-Character <Character ID>
   This will set the selected character as the base character that a wild shape will transform back into.
 This will be the the Players character that is a druid.